 Below you can find an authorized translation of the original German broadcast:

-SWR Aktuell Baden-Württemberg, Stuttgart, 3.7.2019 – Members of a victim protection organization have filed charges against leading members of the Jehovah’s Witnesses at the police headquarters in Stuttgart.
-The victim organization accuses the religious group of fraud in connection with a recognition procedure.
+SWR Aktuell Baden-Württemberg, Stuttgart, 3.7.2019 – Members of the victim protection organization JZ Help e.V. have filed charges against leading members of the Jehovah’s Witnesses at the police headquarters in Stuttgart.
+The victim organization accuses the religious group of fraud in connection with the recognition procedure for a Public Body.

 The corresponding complaint is available to SWR.
 The victim protection organization “JW Opfer Hilfe e.V.”
 (Jehovah’s Witnesses Victim Help) accuses the leading members of the religious group, which is considered Christian fundamentalist, of fraud for allegedly deceiving governmental authorities in court.

 The legal proceedings stood in connection with recognition of Jehovah’s Witnesses as a corporate body under public law, a status privileged by the state.
 In Baden-Württemberg, the recognition was granted in 2015, preceded also by court hearings like the one in Berlin, among other places.